The following professionals lent their expertise to this article:

 Medical Coding Certification Online

-AAPC Core Certifications
+AAPC Coding Certifications

-Certified Inpatient Coder (CIC) – This new certification is the only credential specific to inpatient medical coding.
+Certified Inpatient Coder (CIC) – This relatively new certification is the only credential specific to inpatient medical coding.
 It’s intended for coders who work in hospitals or other inpatient facilities.

 AHIMA Coding Certifications

 The American Health Information Management Association has been serving health information management professionals since 1928.
-The group has more than 103,000 members which it serves through a variety of professional development opportunities.
-For medical coders, it offers the following certification programs.
+The group has more than 61,000 members (as of October 2024) which it serves through a variety of professional development opportunities.

 Certified Coding Associate (CCA) – The CCA is a general certification offered by AHIMA and appropriate to coders working in both hospital and physician office settings.
-Those with the credential are said to exhibit the competency, commitment and professional capability sought by employers.

 Certified Coding Specialist-Physician Based (CCS-P) – The CCS-P designation is for those who specialize in physician-based settings such as doctor offices, group practices or specialty clinics.
 Applicants for this credential must have an in-depth knowledge of the CPT coding system as well as an understanding of the ICD-10-CM and HCPCS Level II systems.